sammuelyee/docs/_cartodb-platform/import-api.md

 - **success**
   A boolean value indicating whether the file import succeeded or not.

+#### Example

+<div class="code-title code-request with-result">REQUEST</div>
+{% highlight bash %}
+curl -v -F file=@/path/to/local/file "https://{account}.cartodb.com/api/v1/imports/?api_key={account API Key}"
+{% endhighlight %}
+<div class="code-title">RESPONSE</div>
+{% highlight javascript %}
+{
+  "item_queue_id": "9906bce0-f1a3-4b07-be71-818f4bfd7673",
+  "success": true
+}
+{% endhighlight %}

 ### Check the status of an import process

 When uploading a file for import, it may take some time due to the file's size and the additional processing on the CartoDB side.
-Using this request the import process state can be retrieved.
+Using this request, an import process state can be retrieved.

 #### Definition